patrickmc19/module-3-challenge/README.md

 ## What problem does it solve?

-This application solves the problem of easily creating secure passwords.
+This application solves the problem of creating quick and easy secure passwords.

 ## What did you learn?